techoraye/metetch/README.md

 ## 🤝 Contributing

-Since metetch is proprietary software, external contributions are not accepted at this time.
+Since metetch is released under the MIT License, external contributions are welcome.

 If you find bugs or have suggestions, please contact the author directly.